dslab-epfl/svshi/svshi/documentation/documentation.md

 _Running an application_ concretely means that its `iteration()` function is executed on the current physical state of the system and on the current app state.

 Apps are always run in alphabetical order in their group (`privileged` or `notPrivileged`).
-The non-privileged apps run first, then the privileged ones: in such a way privileged applications can override the behavior of non-privileged ones.
-This order of execution is abstract, apps could be run in parallel.
-The merging of the new copies of the physical state they produce must then be carefully done to preserve the order.
+The non-privileged apps run first, then the privileged ones: in such a way, privileged applications can override the behavior of non-privileged ones.
+This order of execution is abstract, as apps could be theoretically run in parallel; however, the merging of the new copies of the physical state they produce must then be carefully done to preserve the order.

 This execution model has been chosen for its **ease of use**: users do not need to write `while` loops or deal with synchronization explicitly.